radian-software/riju/doc/tutorial.md

 $ make image shell I=admin
 ```

-All future operations can be done inside the admin shell, where all
+All future operations can be done inside the admin shell, where Riju's
-dependencies are installed automatically.
+dependencies are already installed.

 ## Start tmux